Dr Fazlul Karim

 • assessing the changes in flow regimes due to large scale coal seam gas and coal mining,

-Dr Karim also has experiences working for rivers basins in Bangladesh, Nepal, Pakistan and Thailand.
+Dr Karim also has experiences working for river basins in Afghanistan, Bangladesh, Nepal, Pakistan and Thailand.
 Prior to CSIRO, Dr Karim worked at the Murray-Darling Basin Authority as a hydrology modeler and at the University of Sydney as a post-doctoral researcher.